bluz71/bluz71.github.io/_posts/2018-12-04-fuzzy-finding-in-vim-with-fzf.md

 However, I strongly recommend installing and using the [fzf.vim](https://github.com/junegunn/fzf.vim) plugin instead.
-Note, both projects are maintained by [Junegunn Choi](https://github.com/junegunn), hence, will always be synchronized if installed and updated simultaneously.
+Note, both projects were created and are maintained by [Junegunn Choi](https://github.com/junegunn), hence, they will always be synchronized if installed and updated simultaneously.

 If using [vim-plug](https://github.com/junegunn/vim-plug), please add the following to your `~/.vimrc` file: